 Practice your interviewing skills

-You can schedule a practice interview with a career counselor to get feedback on your interview style, presentation, and body language.
-We also host a Practice Interview Program that allows you to practice and get feedback from a Columbia alum.
+Many people practice for an interview by writing answers to common interview questions.
+While organizing your thoughts on paper is helpful, you should supplement it with verbal practice, alone, or with a friend, mentor, or career counselor.
+You can schedule a practice interview with a career counselor to get feedback on your interview responses and presentation.
+We also host a Practice Interview Program each semester that allows you to practice and get feedback from a Columbia alum.

 For independent practice in a virtual format, we recommend Big Interview, which you have access to for free through our office.
 You can practice answering interview questions by industry or job function, record yourself, and use their tool for self-assessment or share any video with a mentor for feedback.